ZX-WT/godot-docs/tutorials/shading/visual_shaders.rst

   script shaders, it defines what built-in nodes will be available.
 - The following buttons and number input control the zooming level, grid snapping and distance between grid lines (in pixels).
-- The last icon shows the generated shader code corresponding to your graph.
+- The last icon is the ``Shader preview button`` shows the generated shader code corresponding to your graph.

 .. note::